 Simple English definitions for legal terms

-Read a random definition: in camera proceeding
+Read a random definition: price memorandum

 A bill of particulars is a list of things that someone who is being sued can ask the person who is suing them to provide.
 This list helps to explain the details of the claims being made in the lawsuit.
 It is like asking for more information to make sure everyone understands what is being said.